CZ 457 Rimfire Accuracy

 CZ 457 Accuracy

 My initial impressions of the accuracy of this rifle were not great.
-It just shot ok.
+It just shot okay.
 Then I experimented with scopes, ammunition, and the action screw torque.
 As you can see from the image above, my results were outstanding.

 The Athlon NEOS: The Best & Most Affordable Rimfire Scope on the Market?